 Government and Local Rules

-The Kanwar Yatra is a large-scale event governed by certain rules and regulations to ensure safety and order.
+The Kanwar Yatra is a large-scale event governed by specific rules and regulations to ensure safety and order.
 Local governments often implement traffic restrictions, designate specific routes, and set up checkpoints to manage the flow of pilgrims.
 Regulations may include bans on loudspeakers, restrictions on vehicle movement, and guidelines for setting up temporary shelters.
 These measures are in place to prevent accidents, maintain public order, and ensure a smooth pilgrimage experience.
 Pilgrims are expected to adhere to these rules and cooperate with authorities.

 Code of Conduct for Kanwariyas

 Kanwariyas are expected to follow a code of conduct during the Yatra.
 This includes maintaining discipline, respecting local customs and traditions, and showing consideration towards fellow pilgrims and locals.
 Devotees should refrain from aggressive behaviour, avoid causing disruptions, and maintain cleanliness along the pilgrimage route.
-The code of conduct emphasizes humility, respect, and cooperation, reflecting the spiritual values of the Yatra.
+The code of conduct emphasises humility, respect, and cooperation, reflecting the spiritual values of the Yatra.
 By adhering to these guidelines, pilgrims contribute to a harmonious and positive environment, ensuring the sanctity of the pilgrimage.

 Who Are the Kanwariyas?